Categories

 • Et voila, IMMI account set-up.
 You then login to your IMMI account and start the application process for your Working Holiday Visa.
 It takes about 15-20 minutes to fill out the application.

-• The visa costs $440 AUD.
+• The visa costs $495 AUD.
 This does not cover other costs, such as the costs of health assessments, police certificates, or any other certificates or tests you may need.

-FYI – If you’re a Nurse or plan on working in Social Care or with children you will need to do a health assessment.
+FYI – If you’re a Nurse or plan on working in Social Care or with children, you will need to do a health assessment.
 Find out more about working as a Nurse in Australia here.

 Step three –

-• It can take anywhere between 11 – 32 days to process the visa according to the official Australian Government website
+• It can take anywhere between 11 – 32 days to process the visa, according to the official Australian Government website

-• Important note – on this visa you can work for any one employer for a maximum of 6 months, there are exceptions to this rule however.
+• Important note – On this visa, you can work for any one employer for a maximum of 6 months; there are exceptions to this rule, however.

 milsons point sydney view of opera house